How to Deal With Customers Who Won’t Pay

 Final Thoughts

-Late payments are one of the most common financial challenges in the trades, but they can often be avoided with better systems and clear communication.
+Late payments are one of the most common financial challenges in the trades — but they are often preventable.

-By setting expectations early and following up professionally when needed, tradesmen can protect their cash flow and reduce the risk of unpaid work.
+By setting expectations early and following up properly, you can protect your cash flow and avoid unnecessary stress.

-Running a successful trade business isn’t just about doing good work — it’s also about making sure you get paid for it.
+Running a successful trade business isn’t just about doing the work.

 How to Manage Cash Flow in the Trades